-We learn that across the river things get too “adult” per the family that meets Delores.
-Their kid tells Delores she’s not real.
-Delores doesn’t understand and seems to exit the area a bit abruptly.
+We learn that across the river things get too “adult” per the family that meets Dolores.
+Their kid tells Dolores she’s not real.
+Dolores doesn’t understand and seems to exit the area a bit abruptly.

 ¶ Peter Abernathy finds the picture.
 Surprising he does, since just one bit of it sticks above ground.
 Almost like he was programmed to find it.

 ¶ Theresa and Lee conversation up on the mesa.
 Lee asks when Theresa can “rotate home,” which suggests Westworld is isolated in some way (possibly by corporate fiat to protect secrets).
 One theory is alternate planet, but the show takes place in the near future, so that seems unlikely.